 - 1 medium shallot, chopped

-- 1/2 cup fresh Italian flat-leaf parsley, packed
+- ½ cup fresh Italian flat-leaf parsley, packed, tough stems removed

-Save some in a small dish to brush on the shrimp as it cooks and to serve alongside your meal.
-Toss the remainder with the shrimp.
+- Save some in a small dish to brush on the shrimp as it cooks and to serve alongside your meal.
+Toss the remaining chimichurri sauce with the shrimp.